BenWeisz/Fizika/NOTES.md

     -   [x] Functions to get layout
     -   [x] Functions to bind, unbind
     -   [x] Function to get shader
+-   VertexBufferLayout
+    -   [ ] Get vertex size function so that we can check the data size of the vertex and compare it to the layout before even attempting to draw a model
 -   Renderer
     -   Since model is just data, render is responsible for complete render